Stay with Us

 Come and stay in our lodge nestled at the top of Charlotte Pass Village and be rewarded with panoramic views of the mountains.

 Offering twelve ensuite rooms accommodating a mixed number of guests, each room has its own thermostat controls and all linen and towels are provided.
 Included in your accommodation tariff (you can select from 2, 5 or 7 night stay) are three delicious meals daily.
-Arlberg is renowned for its hearty breakfasts, warm lunches, mountain top picnics and scrumptious three course dinners.
+Arlberg is renowned for its hearty breakfasts, warm lunches, bluebird day barbeques and every night we enjoy scrumptious three course dinners.
 We are offering a simplified menu during the low season in winter, but this still includes full catering.
 Children at the lodge are especially well catered for with an earlier dinnertime and well suited meals made from fresh quality ingredients.